Comparing Scale Parameter Estimators for Gaussian Process Interpolation with the Brownian Motion Prior: Leave-One-Out Cross Validation and Maximum Likelihood: Conclusion and future work

 Natural next steps include the following: \begin{itemize} \item Supplement the asymptotic upper bounds in \Cref{res:holder-spaces,res:holder-spaces-ml} of the deterministic setting with matching lower bounds. \item Extend the analyses (of both the deterministic and random settings) to more generic finitely smooth kernels, higher dimensions, and a noisy setting. \end{itemize}

-The matching lower bounds, if obtained, would allow one to analyse the ratio between the prediction error $|f(x) - m_N(x)|$ and the posterior standard deviation $\hat{\sigma} \sqrt{\smash[b]{k_N(x)}}$ in the deterministic setting, corresponding to the one in \Cref{sec:discussion} for the random setting.
+The matching lower bounds, if obtained, would enable the analysis of the ratio between the prediction error $|f(x) - m_N(x)|$ and the posterior standard deviation $\hat{\sigma} \sqrt{\smash[b]{k_N(x)}}$ in the deterministic setting, corresponding to the one in \Cref{sec:discussion} for the random setting.
 Such an analysis would need additional assumptions on the true function $f$, such as the homogeneity of the smoothness of $f$ across the input space.
 It also requires a sharp characterisation of the error $| f(x) - m_N(x) |$, which could use super convergence results in \citet[Section~11.5]{Wendland2005} and \citet{Schaback2018}.
 Most natural kernel classes for extension are Mat\'erns and other kernels whose RKHS are norm-equivalent to Sobolev spaces; we conduct initial empirical analysis in~\Cref{sec:cv-vs-ml-sobolev} and observe results consistent with the main results in this paper.
-To this end, it would be possible to adapt the techniques used in \citet{Karvonen2020} for analyzing the ML estimator to the CV estimator.
-In any case, one would need much more advanced techniques than those used here.
+To this end, it would be possible to adapt the techniques used in \citet{Karvonen2020} for analysing the ML estimator to the CV estimator.
+In any case, much more advanced techniques than those used here would be needed.
+A potentially more straightforward extension could be one to multiple times integrated Brownian motion kernels for which Gaussian process interpolation corresponds to spline interpolation~\citep[Chapter~1]{Wahba1990}.
+In particular, finding analytic expression for the mean and variance of a cubic spline kernel given in, for example, Equation~(6.28) of \citet{rassmussen2006gaussian} can be reduced to the problem of inverting a tridiagonal matrix targeted in~\citet{mallik2001inverse} and~\citet{kilicc2008explicit}.